Mornings at Martial Cottle Park

 Field Trip 1: Lessons in the Garden

-Using pumpkins or sunflowers, students learn about the plant life cycle from seed back to seed.
-In the spring, students have the opportunity to plant a sunflower in our garden as well as one to take home.
-In the fall, students visit our Three Sisters Garden and get to choose a pumpkin, squash, or gourd to take home.Nutrition
+Students learn about the plant life cycle from seed back to seed.
+The students visit our Three Sisters Garden and get to choose a pumpkin, squash, or gourd to take home.Nutrition Station

-Students explore, harvest, and use their senses to learn about vegetables and herbs, including the benefits of eating five different colors of vegetables.
-They plant seeds that represent different colors and different edible parts of plants.Insect Anatomy and Adaptation
+Students explore, harvest, and use their senses to learn about vegetables and herbs, including the benefits of eating different colors of vegetables.
+They plant seeds that represent different colors and different edible parts of plants.Beneficials and Pests Station

 - the anatomy of a red wiggler